astronomer/docs/astro/cloud-ide/security.md

 The Cloud IDE is a fully managed service that runs in an Astronomer-managed private cluster.
 All infrastructure is managed by Astronomer.
 Infrastructure is tightly scoped to organizations, so your code and data is never exposed to other organizations.

+Astronomer's role-based access control (RBAC) system ensures that only users with the correct permissions can perform certain actions in the Astro Cloud IDE.
+See [User permissions](user-permissions.md)

 ## Data governance

 The Cloud IDE stores Python cell outputs in an encrypted S3 bucket.
 SQL cell outputs are stored in the corresponding connection database under the schema you configure.